Repaupo Oral Surgeons

 Repaupo Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Perform Multiple Types of Surgeries for Patients

 If you are experiencing an oral problem, the Repaupo oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons have the staff and training necessary to handle a variety of oral surgeries.
 From impacted wisdom teeth to reconstructing a damaged jaw, we can provide the treatment that you require.
-Call 856-582-4222 or contact us online to schedule a free consultation.
+Call 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve clients throughout South Jersey.